crimx/observable-hooks/docs/examples/README.md

 ## Conditional rendering (Vanilla JavaScript)

 With observable-hooks you can have a stream of React elements.
-This is like React Suspense but armed with the incredible RxJS operators.
 If you want Suspense instead see [Render-as-You-Fetch (using Suspense)](../guide/render-as-you-fetch-suspense.md).

+Will this affects the virtual DOM?
+No. React elements are just objects.
+In fact this will be faster than Suspense or Error Boudaries on re-rendering because:

+1. It does not `throw` and rely on `try`, `catch`.
+But one may argue that the latter enables context-like usage.
+2. It does not render every branches on rendering, or even not re-render any branch at all if no new value is emitted.
+It is like a natural memo for elements.

 ```jsx
 import { from, of } from 'rxjs'